boushphong/dsa/2. Competitive Programming Pattern/Design.md

 # Patterns
 ## Brute Force
-When solving design problems, it is often best to begin with a brute-force solution—try every possible logic branch without overcomplicating it.
+When solving design problems, it is often best to begin with a brute-force solution, try every possible logic branch without overcomplicating it.
 ### Implement a Calendar
 ```
 Given a calendar, you can add 3 types of events